-Did Sony TV Incur The Loss Of Rs 30 Lakhs Because Of Kapil Sharma?
+Did Sony TV Incur A Loss Of Rs 30 Lakhs Because Of Kapil Sharma?

 - Bigg Boss 11: Aiyaary’s Sidharth Malhotra & Manoj Bajpai Join Salman; Housemates Count The Votes!

-Kapil Sharma is again in news for bad reasons!
-The actor-comedian, who recently launched his new game show, Family Time With Kapil Sharma, grabbed headlines as he cancelled Hichki actress, Rani Mukherjee's shoot.
+Kapil Sharma is again in news for all the wrong reasons!
+The actor-comedian, who recently launched his new game show, Family Time With Kapil Sharma, grabbed headlines as cancelled the shoot of the episode with the Hichki actress, Rani Mukherjee.

 A few reports claimed that the comedian made the actress wait for hours, before cancelling the shoot.
-But a few other reports suggested that he had informed the team before about the cancellation (as he was unwell) of shoot.
+But a few other reports suggested that he had informed the team before about the cancellation (as he was unwell) of the shoot.

 Fans’ Tweet

-Also, one of the user who claims that she was present on the sets took to Twitter to clarify, "How can KS be held responsible for making Rani wait.. but the fact is Rani did not made to the sets..... that's why shoot was cancelled...." - (sic)
+Also, one of the users who claims that she was present on the sets took to Twitter to clarify, "How can KS be held responsible for making Rani wait.. but the fact is Rani did not made to the sets..... that's why shoot was cancelled...." - (sic)

 Who Cancelled The Shoot?